 Sample Snow Report & Powder Alert Form:

-You can omit the snow report amount and snow report day fields if you want the subscribers to receive a snow report every day of the week.
-We do not recommend this, however, as it is a best practice to provide people with "day of the week" preferences.
+You can also omit the snow report amount and snow report day fields if you want the subscribers to receive a snow report every day of the week.

 It's important to capture opt-in status on this form, so when someone submits the form, their email permission status is "Yes" (or "opted in").
 Talk to your CSM or to the Help Desk if you need assistance with this step.

 Once your form is finalized, you'll need to embed the form code onto your website.

 Task 2: Create your Segments in Audience Builder